 Finally, you’ll need to install the fire sprinkler systems and ensure they’re regularly maintained.
 Like most fire safety equipment, only someone with the relevant experience should install the sprinklers.

 If the sprinkler system isn’t installed correctly, it may not work in the event of a fire.
 Not only could this impact the safety of your residents, but it could also leave you in a position of negligence.

 We get it.
 Keeping up to date with building safety legislation can be difficult.
 You’re busy balancing lots of different tasks and don’t have the time to read through jargon and datasheets.

-The Building Safety Bill is the latest piece of legislation on the horizon, as it’s predicted to receive Royal Assent this year, with changes coming into effect in the next 12 to 18 months.
+The Building Safety Act is the latest piece of legislation on the horizon, as it’s predicted to receive Royal Assent this year, with changes coming into effect in the next 12 to 18 months.

 Ready to get started?
 Access your own copy of the resource below.